nusteral/favorite-quotes/README.md

-*Great acts are made up of small deeds.*
+*Difficulties are things that show a person what they are.*

-— Laozi
+— Epictetus